Stephen Constantine: Return to India

-Later career
+Pafos

 In January 2021 he became chief football operations officer at Cypriot club Pafos.
 In February 2021 he was appointed head coach.
 His contract expired on 30 June 2021.

+East Bengal

 In January 2022 he was linked with the vacant role as the Singapore national team manager.
 In July 2022 he became head coach of Indian Super League club East Bengal.
+He left the position in April 2023.

+Pakistan

+On 30 September 2023, Constantine was announced as the head coach of the Pakistan national football team.

+Constantine led Pakistan to their first-ever victory in World Cup qualifiers in their first fixture at home in 8 years by beating Cambodia, and qualifying for the second round for the first time.
+He left the role in November 2024.

+On 3 March 2025, Constantine was appointed again solely for the match against Syria at the 2027 AFC Asian Cup qualification third round, with a decision on a long-term role to be made later.
+Constantine was retained until June, for the Myanmar game.

 FIFA

 Constantine has worked as a FIFA Instructor, and is a member of FIFA's elite coaching panel.

 Other

 In March 2018, Constantine's autobiography, From Delhi to the Den, was nominated for the Football Writers' Association book of the year, part of the British Sports Book Awards.

+As of January 2025, no other Englishman had managed as many foreign national teams as Constantine.